Buffalo Plaid Rustic Pumpkins

 I encourage you to step past that fear, jump into action, and not be hard on yourself.
 Painting is enjoyable.
 It’s therapeutic.
 For me, when I start painting, I stop thinking about all the things in the world… and I feel like we could all step back from everything that’s going on right now, just for a bit, and do something for ourselves.

-- Any Brandy: Gray (optional), Black, White, Dark Brown, 2 Shades of Orange, and Metallic Gold
+- Any brand Acrylic Paint in Gray (optional), Black, White, Dark Brown, 2 Shades of Orange, and Metallic Gold

 - Craft Smart: Wine & Sage Green